Think2SQL: Reinforce LLM Reasoning Capabilities for Text2SQL: Rewards for RLVR

 This metric provides a binary reward, assigning a full score only when the two execution results match exactly, row by row.
 While straightforward and reliable, execution accuracy does not account for partially correct results, which can hinder the learning process in RL.

 \stitle{Cell Precision (CP)}.
 CP is the fraction of table cells in $\cT_{\text{pred}}$ that are in the target $\cT$.
 The higher the score, the more predicted cells are in the target.

-This metric allows partial credit when the predicted SQL query execution includes some requested cells but also contains incorrect ones.
-Considering the target query \lstinline[style=SQL]!SELECT Name FROM Player;! and the predicted query \lstinline[style=SQL]|SELECT Name,| { \ttfamily{\underline{Surname}}} \lstinline[style=SQL]|FROM Player;| In this case, CP is $0.5$ because the predicted SQL query execution contains the correct cells from the Name column and incorrect cells from the Surname column.
+This metric allows for partial credit when the predicted SQL query execution contains some requested cells but also includes incorrect ones.
+Considering the target query \lstinline[style=SQL]!SELECT Name FROM Player;! and the predicted query \lstinline[style=SQL]|SELECT Name,| { \ttfamily{\underline{Surname}}} \lstinline[style=SQL]|FROM Player;| in this case CP is $0.5$ because the predicted SQL query execution contains the correct cells from the column Name and incorrect ones from Surname.
 However, it does not consider whether all the requested cells in $\cT$ are present in the SQL query - measured by \textit{Cell Recall}.
 It is worth noticing that when EX is $1$ also CP is $1$.

 \stitle{Cell Recall (CR)}.
 CR is the fraction of table cells in $\cT$ that are present in $\cT_{\text{pred}}$.
 The higher the score, the more target cells are included in the prediction.